 - EduMic - Clips onto a teacher's shirt and streams audio directly into a student's hearing aids.

 - Amigo FM - Classroom microphone system for children wearing Oticon hearing aids without built-in 2.4 GHz Bluetooth® low energy receivers.

 Oticon vs. Phonak, ReSound, Starkey Widex and Signia

-Oticon is one of five major brands leading the charge in the hearing health world.
+Oticon is one of six major brands leading the charge in the hearing health world.
 Like all five brands, their product lines and tech features seem all alike.

-But, what makes Oticon the star of the pack?
-Oticon’s uniquely committed philosophy on sound.
+But, what makes Oticon different?
+Oticon’s unique philosophy on sound.
 The product consistently delivers more sounds from everyday life like birds, soft winds, and water instead of shutting down everything with the exception of voices.

 This makes Oticon one of these most respected brands in the entire globe.
 And millions of customers prove that sentiment directly.
 In closing, if you can swing the price and desire to hear more life sounds around you (as opposed to focusing on voices), Oticon is a splendid choice.